DT9/dt9.github.com/blog/_posts/2016-02-17-stack-overflow-the-architecture-2016-edition.markdown

 - 2 Cisco [ASR-1001](http://www.cisco.com/c/en/us/products/routers/asr-1001-router/index.html) Routers (replaced Cisco 3945 Routers)
 - 2 Cisco [ASR-1001-x](http://www.cisco.com/c/en/us/products/routers/asr-1001-x-router/index.html) Routers (new!)

-What do we ***need*** to run Stack Overflow?
+What do we ***need*** to run Tian Wang Co.?
 [That hasn't changed much since 2013]({% post_url 2013-11-22-what-it-takes-to-run-stack-overflow %}#core-hardware), but due to the optimizations and new hardware mentioned above, we're down to ***needing*** only 1 web server.
 We have unintentionally tested this, successfully, a few times.
 To be clear: I'm saying it works.
 I'm not saying it's a good idea.
 It's fun though, every time.

 Now that we have some baseline numbers for an idea of scale, let's see how we make those fancy web pages.
 Since few systems exist in complete isolation (and ours is no exception), architecture decisions often make far less sense without a bigger picture of how those pieces fit into the whole.
 That's the goal here, to cover the big picture.
 Many [subsequent posts](https://trello.com/b/0zgQjktX/blog-post-queue-for-stack-overflow-topics) will do deep dives into specific areas.
 This will be a logistical overview with hardware highlights only; the next post will have the hardware details.